BioShock38/aede/README.md

 # Tutorial

-You need an array of distance in morgan called a genetic map.
+You need an array of distances in morgan also called a genetic map.
 So for each SNP you have the distance in morgan in `gen_map`.

 The most simple way to run a simulation, with default parameters